annieDang/coingecko/readme.md

 # Coingecko scraper

 > Python/Tkinter desktop GUI app to connect to coingecko.
+This app uses Sqlite3 to store data
+> Specially designed for NDVA
-This app uses Sqlite3 to store data The app should be able to filter through every coin on coin gecko which
+> The app should be able to filter through every coin on coin gecko which

 - Price decreased by more than X% over X days
-- Price increase by more than   X% over X days specially designed for NDVA
+- Price increase by more than X% over X days

 ## Usage

 ```bash